UK's Truss drops tax cuts, axes Treasury chief amid turmoil

-LONDON (AP) — Embattled British Prime Minister Liz Truss sacked her Treasury chief and reversed course on sweeping tax cuts Friday as she tried to hang on to her job after weeks of turmoil on financial markets.
+LONDON (AP) — Embattled British Prime Minister Liz Truss sacked her Treasury chief and reversed course on a major part of her tax-cutting economic plan Friday as she struggled to hang on to her job after weeks of turmoil on financial markets.
+But the market response was muted and the political reaction to what many saw as panicked moves left Truss' credibility in tatters after only six weeks in office.

-At a hastily arranged news conference, Truss said she was acting to “reassure the markets of our fiscal discipline” by keeping a planned increase in corporation tax that she previously said she would cut.
-Truss also fired Kwasi Kwarteng as Treasury chief, replacing him with former Cabinet minister Jeremy Hunt.
+At a hastily arranged news conference, Truss said she was acting to “reassure the markets of our fiscal discipline” by ditching her pledge to scrap a planned increase in corporation tax.
+Earlier, she fired her close friend Kwasi Kwarteng as head of the Treasury and replaced him with Jeremy Hunt, a long-time lawmaker who has served three previous stints as a Cabinet minister.

-Truss is trying to restore order after three weeks of turmoil sparked by the government’s tax-cutting “mini budget.”
-The Sept.
-23 statement sent the pound plunging to record lows against the dollar and led the Bank of England to step in to prevent a wider economic crisis.

-But it may not prove so simple.
-Truss brushed off a question about whether she should resign, saying, “I am absolutely determined to see through what I have promised.”
+Truss is trying to restore confidence and rebuild her credibility with international investors and members of her own party after the “mini-budget” she and Kwarteng unveiled three weeks ago sparked political and economic turmoil.

 People are also reading…

+That sent the pound plunging to a record low against the dollar and forced the Bank of England to step in to prevent a wider economic crisis.

+Truss has now canceled about 20 billion pounds of the originally planned tax cuts.

-But her brief, downbeat news conference is unlikely to have reassured her party that she is in control.
+But her brief, downbeat news conference is unlikely to have reassured Truss’ Conservative Party that she is in control.

+“I think she’s just confirmed that she’s not the right person for the job,” said Tim Bale, professor of politics at Queen Mary University of London.
+“I don’t think it communicated the kind of confidence the country needs right now.”

+Despite backtracking on a major part of her program, Truss clung to the idea that her policies were what the country needs to spur economic growth.
+She also avoided repeated questions about why she should remain in office when she and Kwarteng were equally responsible for the government’s economic plan and the fallout it triggered.

+But the Sept.
+23 tax cut plan only provided half of the equation.
+Without an independent analysis of her full economic program, the added growth it will produce and the additional tax revenue likely to be created, she was asking investors and voters to trust that the sums would in the end add up.

+Truss said Friday that Hunt would unveil the full economic plan on Oct.
+31, along with analysis from the independent Office for Budget Responsibility.

-James Athey, the investment director at abrdn, described the government plan as a “U-turn on its decision not to U-turn on its profligate tax-cutting policies.″ Rumors that it would occur calmed markets, he said.
+James Athey, investment director at the fund manager abrdn, described Truss’ move as a “U-turn on its decision not to U-turn on its profligate tax-cutting policies.″ And, Britain still faces myriad problems, he said.

-“The risk now is that investors have forgotten that there are significantly more problems than just an ill-advised and ill-timed fiscal easing to deal with,″ he said.

 “Inflation is at multi-decade highs, government borrowing is huge, as is the current account deficit.
 The housing market is likely to suffer a hammer blow from the jump in mortgage rates and the war in Ukraine rumbles on,” he said.